morezco/react-locale-module/readMe.md

 }
 ```

-So now all that remains is the third phase, which is to translate the bits and pieces that actually change from gender to gender.
+The third phase is for us to translate the bits and pieces that actually change from gender to gender.
 A variable object entry in the dictionary looks like this:

 ```
 {